shaloo/docs.arcana/docs/howto/config-auth/config-wallet-chains.md

 **Non-EVM**

 If you select [[concept-non-evm-chains|non-EVM chain type]] when registering the app, Solana is the only option displayed in the pre-configured list and app users can only sign using Solana blockchain networks.

 ![Chain Management Solana non EVM](/img/an_db_non_evm_solana_only_preconfigured_list.png){.an-screenshots}

+See [[solana-dashboard-user-guide|how to setup Solana]] and [[solana-quick-start|Solana Quick Start Guide]] for more details.

 ### Step 2: Edit Default Active Chain